TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture: Introduction

 Deep Neural Networks (DNNs) have achieved remarkable results in various fields, including image recognition, natural language processing or medical diagnostics. ``Machine Learning as a Service'' (MLaaS) is a recent and popular DNN-based business use-case~\citep{philipp2020machine, li2017scaling, ribeiro2015mlaas}, where clients pay for predictions from a service provider.
 However, this approach requires trust between the client and the service provider.
 In cases where the data is sensitive, such as military, financial, or health information, clients may be hesitant (or are simply not allowed) to share their data with the service provider for privacy reasons.
 On the service provider's side, training DNNs requires large amounts of data, technical expertise, and computer resources, which can be expensive and time-consuming.
 As a result, service providers may hesitate to give the model directly to the client, as it may be easily reverse-engineered (or at least make the attacker's task much easier), hindering the growth of MLaaS activity.
 Allowing the clients to perform the inference locally is also not very practical as any model update would have to be pushed to all clients, not to mention the complex support of the various client hardware/software configurations, etc.

-HE/FHE~\cite{gentry2009fully} is an ideal technology to address Privacy-Preserving in Machine Learning (PPML) as it allows the computations to be performed directly on encrypted data.
-By encrypting its data before sharing it with the service provider, the client ensures that it remains private while the service provider can still provide accurate predictions.
+HE/FHE~\citep{gentry2009fully} is an ideal technology to address Privacy-Preserving in Machine Learning (PPML) as it allows the computations to be performed directly on encrypted data.
+By encrypting its data before sharing it with the service provider, the client ensures that it remains private while the service provider can still guarantee accurate predictions.
 This solves the trust issue and also gives a competitive advantage in regions where data regulations are stricter, such as Europe's General Data Protection Regulation (GDPR)~\citep{regulation2016regulation}.
-The most popular HE schemes are BGV/BFV~\cite{brakerski2014leveled,Brakerski12,FanV12}, CKKS~\cite{cheon2017homomorphic} and Torus-FHE (TFHE)~\cite{chillotti2016faster, chillotti2020tfhe} and this paper presents our proposed solution that utilizes TFHE to provide a privacy-preserving MLaaS framework for DNNs.
-TFHE enables very fast gate bootstrapping as well as circuit bootstapping and operations over Boolean gates.
-Moreover, extended versions of TFHE, such as Concrete~\cite{chillotti2020concrete} allows programmable bootstrapping enabling evaluation of certain functions during the bootstrapping step itself.
+The most popular HE schemes are BGV/BFV~\citep{brakerski2014leveled,Brakerski12,FanV12}, CKKS~\citep{cheon2017homomorphic} and Torus-FHE (TFHE)~\citep{chillotti2016faster, chillotti2020tfhe} and this paper presents our proposed solution that utilizes TFHE to provide a privacy-preserving MLaaS framework for DNNs.
+TFHE enables very fast gate bootstrapping as well as circuit bootstrapping and operations over Boolean gates.
+Moreover, extended versions of TFHE, such as Concrete~\citep{chillotti2020concrete}, allow programmable bootstrapping and enable evaluation of certain functions during the bootstrapping step itself.

-The security and flexibility provided by HE come at a cost, as the computation, communication, and memory overheads are significant, especially for complex functions such as DNNs: \begin{itemize} \itemsep{-0.1em} \item Time overhead: on server side, an FHE logic gate computation within a TFHE scheme takes milliseconds ~\cite{chillotti2016faster}, compared to nanoseconds for a standard logic gate.
-On client side the overhead for encryption/decryption of the data is usually not an issue, as milliseconds are enough for those operations.
+The security and flexibility provided by HE come at a cost, as the computation, communication, and memory overheads are significant, especially for complex functions such as DNNs: \begin{itemize} \item \textit{Time overhead:} as each mathematical operation required to infer must be executed homomorphically, it is more resource-intensive than non-HE operations.
+On the server side, an FHE logic gate computation within a TFHE scheme takes milliseconds ~\citep{chillotti2016faster}, compared to nanoseconds for a standard logic gate.
+On the client side, the only overhead is for the encryption/decryption of the data which is usually not an issue, as milliseconds are enough for those operations.